frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Irrelevant: `!important`

 Similar to performance, there’s some trash to bring out here.
-Contrary to some developers’ views, there’s nothing harmful, and nothing dangerous, and neither anything unmaintainable about using `!important`. `!important`, a legitimate piece of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.
+Contrary to some views, there’s nothing harmful, and nothing dangerous, and neither anything unmaintainable about using `!important`. `!important`, a legitimate piece of [the cascade](https://www.w3.org/TR/CSS22/cascade.html#cascade), is a tool.

 As with every tool, one can use it wrong.
 Using a knife to eat a soup is frustrating.
 Using a hammer to solder circuit boards is very difficult.
 Using `!important` to fix every layout problem is like using pesticides against bugs around crops: It’s tough on the environment.

-Alas, now, that doesn’t mean one shouldn’t use knifes, hammers, or `!important`.
+Alas, now, that doesn’t mean one shouldn’t use knives, hammers, or `!important`.
 What it means is to learn when it’s best and most effectively used.

 In essence, let’s not refrain from using `!important`.
 Let’s not shy away from using it for quick _testing and debugging_.
 Let’s well use it for declarations, then, that come early in our style sheets but that are rather unspecific, and hence face a risk (or probably just suffered from) being overridden in some way. _That’s not bad development practice.
 That makes sense._